scokobro/professional-identity/profIdent-draft1.md

 This interpretation changed when...

 The 'Tsubaki Hatsugen' incident proved to be a turning point for interpretations of this section of the Broadcast Law -- the events themselves are described in detail in  @Berger:1995 -- but can be seen in the broad strokes sketched here to have been a further clawing back of governmental power, and in particular LDP power, in the face of a politically active broadcaster.
-TV Asahi, the broadcaster in question, was thought to have approached its 1993 election coverage with the specific agenda of trying to bring about a change of government (i.e. a non-LDP government), this came to the notice of the LDP and was eventually made public by the _Sankei +sb_ .
+TV Asahi, the broadcaster in question, was thought to have approached its 1993 election coverage with the specific agenda of trying to bring about a change of government (i.e. a non-LDP government), this came to the notice of the LDP and was eventually made public by the _Sankei +sb_.
 This incident also seems to have been the point at which the LDP became aware, and concerned, with the potential political power of television.(ibid.: 4)

 ### Takaichi Sanae

-The current Liberal Democratic Party (LDP) was returned to power in December 2012 with an overwhelming majority having reduced the principal opposition party, the Democratic Party of Japan (DPJ) from 230 to just 57 seats.
+The current Liberal Democratic Party (LDP) government was returned to power in December 2012 with an overwhelming majority, having reduced the principal opposition party, the Democratic Party of Japan (DPJ) from 230 to just 57 seats.

-Appointed _Sōmu-daijin_ in the Sept 2014 cabinet reshhuffle, taking over from Shindo Yoshitaka.
+Appointed _Sōmu-daijin_ in the Sept 2014 cabinet reshuffle, taking over from Shindo Yoshitaka.[why relevant]{.adm}

 ## Non-company journalistic groups

 There are a number of bodies already established in Japan which could theoretically act as a focus for concerted action.
 However, to abuse Andy Tanenbaum's famous dictum - 'The nice thing about standards is that you have so many to choose from' - the problem may be that the 'ethical and professional body' is ultimately _too_ fragmented for any one body to gather a critical mass of journalists which can be agreed on as forming a representative understanding of the journalistic profession.

+Having said this, the enthusiasm with which the current government has taken to proactive management of the press makes it increasingly unlikely that any one body would stick its head above the parapet and risk becoming a focus for either press agitation or government action. <!--1231_22–09-->

-### Nihon Shimbun Kyōkai {-}
+### Nihon Shimbun Kyōkai(NSK) {-}

+Has roots stretching back to the era of prewar press management and control associations, the _+sb Renmei_ and _+sb Kyōkai_.
 Primarily an industry group.
 Focussed largely on promoting the business interests of newspaper publishers; encouraging readership, surveying the effectiveness of advertising, monitoring copyright, and lobbying for continuation of legal privileges.
 It also issues the _Shimbun Rinri Kōryō_ 新聞倫理綱領 (Principles of Newspaper Ethics);

 ### Japan Congress of Journalists(JCJ) {-}